Pylons/pyramid/README.txt

 view registry

-  A registry which maps a context and view name to a view constructor.
+  A registry which maps a context and view name to a view constructor and optionally a permission.

 template